 Mobility scooters aren’t allowed to travel faster than 8 mph on the road, according to law.
 However, that hasn’t stopped manufacturers from creating scooters capable of greater speeds.
 Make sure you’re up to date on the UK mobility scooter rules and regulations.

 E-Wheels EW-36 is a high-powered 3-wheel scooter that can go like the clappers – relatively speaking.
-Its top speed is 18 mph and its battery will take you an impressive 45 miles.
+Its top speed is 18 mph, and its battery will take you an impressive 45 miles.
 The EW-36 occupies both sides of the speed spectrum, as it can be programmed to travel at a very, very low ½ mph.

 It boasts dual rear shock absorbers and E-ABS front and rear braking.
-It also has luxury features, including a deluxe seat, safety belt, armrests, built-in anti-theft alarm, and anti-tippers so you have a stable ride, no matter what the terrain.
+It also has luxury features, including a deluxe seat, safety belt, armrests, built-in anti-theft alarm, and anti-tippers, so you have a stable ride, no matter what the terrain.
 It’s not light, though, coming in at 200 lbs.

 Epizontech EMS-48 electric mobility scooter is a 3-wheel beauty which is capable of travelling at 20 mph and reaching up to 45 miles per fully-charged battery.
 It has an E-ABS braking system, weighs a whopping 400 lbs and comes with an electronic alarm system and two rear shock absorbers.
 There is a compartment under the seat where you can stash your bag or jacket or shopping.

-Best heavy duty mobility scooters
+Best heavy-duty mobility scooters

 The Drive Royale 4 is a great heavy-duty mobility scooter with a range of 32 miles, LCD display and Intelligent Diagnostics.
 It boasts front and rear suspension, large tyres for stability and safety and ergonomic sliding, reclining and rotating seat.
-The headrest is adjustable and you can get a rear pannier if you want extra carrying space.
+The headrest is adjustable, and you can get a rear pannier if you want extra carrying space.

 Best outdoor mobility scooters

-If you want something to provide reliability and protection when you have to travel outdoors, then try the Shoprider Teveso – it has rustproof cover to keep the rain off your head and your shopping.
+If you want something to provide reliability and protection when you have to travel outdoors, then try the Shoprider Teveso – it has a rustproof cover to keep the rain off your head and your shopping.
 You can open the windows when the roof is up and even remove the doors so that just your head is covered.
 It boasts windscreen wipers and rear view mirrors so you can see all around when the cover is up.
 The seat swivels and has a headrest for your comfort; full suspension ensures you are comfortable off-road and on-road.

-The Drive Cobra GT4 Heavy Duty 4-Wheel Power Scooter boasts rear view mirrors, anti-tip wheels and a deluxe Captain’s seat for maximum comfort.
+The Drive Cobra GT4 Heavy Duty 4-Wheel Power Scooter boasts rear-view mirrors, anti-tip wheels and a deluxe Captain’s seat for maximum comfort.
 The ergonomic handles are easy to manoeuvre, so even elderly folks with waning strength can travel with ease.
 Hazard lights, LED panel, indicators and reflectors all make for enhanced safety.

 Best portable mobility scooters

 Pride Go Go Elite Traveller 3 is one of the most renowned portable mobility scooters on the market.
-The top speed is a safe 4 mph, it’s obviously lightweight, easy to transport, and user-friendly, so you don’t need an engineering degree to fold it down or set it up.
+The top speed is a safe 4 mph, it’s lightweight, easy to transport, and user-friendly, so you don’t need an engineering degree to fold it down or set it up.
 The seat is fully adjustable and so is the tiller.
 It offers maximum manoeuvrability, especially in confined spaces.

 CareCo Airlite Travel mobility scooter is the lightest in CareCo’s range and easy to break down (simply pull a lever) into 5 compact pieces and transport.
 It has a range of 8 miles per fully charged battery and has a maximum carrying capacity of 252 lbs.
-It comes with puncture-proof tyres, a carry basket and adjustable tiller.
+It comes with puncture-proof tyres, a carry basket and an adjustable tiller.

 Best folding mobility scooters